 - advertising expenses,

-- the cost of storing finished goods in warehouses and storerooms etc.
+- cost of storing finished goods in warehouse and storeroom,

 The costs incurred for general management and administration of the company are examples of administrative costs.
 They generally include: